An Introduction to the OpenTelemetry Protocol (OTLP)

 (the library or component responsible for generating the span).Span

-: This is the core building block of a trace, representing a single operation or activity.- It includes identifiers like
+: This is the core building block of a trace that represents a single operation or activity.- It includes identifiers like

 trace_id